acheong08/ChatGPT/docs/CONTRIBUTING.md

 We will review your pull request and, if everything looks good, merge it into the main codebase.

+**Notes**: For maintenance purposes, you should commit your code to the dev branch, but when you commit to other branches, our bot will change to the dev branch for you.

 ## Questions

 If you have any questions about contributing to ChatGPT, feel free to open an issue in the ChatGPT repository and ask.